History of the LaSalle Police Service

 June 1st, 1991 the Township of Sandwich West received provincial approval to receive Town Status and after several name suggestions a vote was taken and the name became the Town of LaSalle.
 The Sandwich West Township Police Force was disbanded and the force became known as the Town of LaSalle Police Service.

 September 1st, 1991 LaSalle Police Officers and support staff moved into the Police Headquarters situated at 5950 Malden Rd.
 LaSalle, Ontario.
 On August 1, 2013, LaSalle Police Officers and support staff moved into its’ current Police Headquarters situated at 1880 Normandy Street, LaSalle, Ontario, N9H 1P8.
-In 2020, the LaSalle Police Service consists of Twenty four Uniformed Constables, Four Patrol Sergeants, Two Criminal Investigation Detective Constables, a Criminal Investigation Detective Sergeant.
+In 2020, the LaSalle Police Service consisted of Twenty four Uniformed Constables, Four Patrol Sergeants, Two Criminal Investigation Detective Constables, a Criminal Investigation Detective Sergeant.
 One Community and Corporate Affairs Officer, and two Uniform Staff Sergeants.
 The Service also has one Deputy Chief, as well as a Police Chief.

 The Service also provides dispatching duties for LaSalle Police, the LaSalle Fire Service and Kingsville Fire Service.

 The Dispatch centre consists of nine full time and six part time Civilian Dispatchers including one civilian dispatch Supervisor, as well as three support staff members.

 The Town of LaSalle consists of approximately thirty five square miles.
 The town is bordered on the north by the City of Windsor on the east by the Town of Tecumseh on west by the Detroit River, and on south by the Town of Amherstburg.